jon-jacky/Piety/editors/ed.md

 buffer only until it is reassigned again.
 The left margin of all the wrapped lines is the made the same as the left margin of the first line in the selection.

+**ed.py** provides the new *I* and *M* commands to ident and outdent the selected lines.
+The default is dot, the current line.
+The default indent and outdent are four spaces, but can be changed by an optional integer parameter to either command, which then applies to all subsequent indents and outdents until it is reassigned again.

 **ed.py** always prints the error message following the *?* character.
 There is no way to suppress printing the error messages as in classic